Markets

 Click OK to apply the indicator.

-MT5 displays the histogram and lines in one window, making it easier to interpret.
+MT5 displays the histogram and lines in a single window, making interpretation easier.

 The RSI Indicator helps traders identify when a market might be overbought or oversold.
-It measures the speed and strength of price movements on a scale from 0 to 100, making it one of the best MetaTrader indicators for spotting potential reversals.
+It measures the speed and strength of price movements on a 0-100 scale, making it one of the best MetaTrader indicators for spotting potential reversals.

 Go to Insert > Indicators > Oscillators > Relative Strength Index (RSI).